-If your child is having lessons from a county music service teacher in a North Yorkshire local authority school, you can buy an instrument without paying VAT, thanks to the assisted purchase scheme.
+If your child is having lessons from a North Yorkshire music service in a North Yorkshire local authority or academy school, you can buy an instrument without paying VAT, thanks to the assisted purchase scheme.

-Under the scheme, instruments can be bought new or second-hand from many local shops.
-Alternatively, you can buy through us from a panel of suppliers who have agreed, for example, to make some instruments available on four-month approval.
-It's for you to decide whether or not taking advantage of such a purchase outweighs the benefits of local after-sales service.
-You should take advice from music service staff at County Hall and the music service teachers before purchase is made by either method.
+Under the scheme, instruments can be bought new from many local shops.
+Alternatively, you can buy through us from any local or national instrument supplier of your choice.
+It is for you to decide whether or not taking advantage of a national supplier purchase outweighs the benefits of local after-sales service.
+You should take advice from music service business support at the council and the music service teachers before making a purchase.

 New students should not commit to buying before availability of lessons has been confirmed.
 Existing students can obtain an assisted purchase scheme form from their tutor or the music service business support at the council.